Veterans, AmeriCorps & Tuition Benefits

 LMU Loyola Law School

-Loyola Law School has funding to provide a direct grant of $5,000 to 10 qualifying veterans ($2,500 in the fall term and $2.500 in the spring term).
-Visit the Loyola Law School Yellow Ribbon page for details and procedures.
+LMU Loyola Law School has funding to provide a direct grant of $5,000 to 10 qualifying veterans ($2,500 in the fall term and $2,500 in the spring term).
+Visit the LMU Loyola Law School Yellow Ribbon page for details and procedures.

 • Using AmeriCorps award to pay for educational fees

-If you have an AmeriCorps Award and are seeking payment for current expenses, you can request your award online from National Service Trust.
-Log in directly to the My AmeriCorps to request your award: First-time users will be prompted to register via the portal homepage.
+If you have an AmeriCorps Award and seek payment for current expenses, you can request your award online from the National Service Trust.
+Log in directly to My AmeriCorps to request your award.
+First-time users will be prompted to register via the portal homepage.

-AmeriCorps awards are certified up to your cost of attendance.
-Students may request AmeriCorps funds to cover charges for the current semester or for a previous semester.
+AmeriCorps awards are certified up to Graduate or Law School Cost of Attendance.
+Students may request AmeriCorps funds to cover charges for the current semester or a previous semester.
 AmeriCorps Awards are received in two payments: one at the beginning of the term, the other near the mid-point.
-This means that your award will be provided to you in two equal disbursements.
-AmeriCorps Awards will be considered as part of your Financial Aid package for the academic year requested.
+This means your award will be provided in two equal disbursements.
+AmeriCorps Awards will be considered part of your Financial Aid package for the requested academic year.

 Full-time faculty and full-time, regular staff members are eligible to receive full tuition remission for undergraduate or graduate courses that are taken towards the completion of one undergraduate and/or one graduate degree, completion of a credential/certificate program offered by one of the six university schools/colleges, or taken under non-degree status.

-In addition the spouses and dependent children of full time, regular faculty members are eligible for full-time tuition remission provided certain requirements are met.
-The spouses and dependent children of part-time employees are not eligible for tuition remission.
-Please refer to the LMU Faculty Handbook, LMU Staff Policy Manual, or contact the Human Resources Office for further information regarding tuition remission.
+In addition, the spouses and dependent children of full-time, regular faculty members are eligible for full-time tuition remission, provided certain requirements are met.
+Spouses and dependent children of part-time employees are not eligible for tuition remission.
+Please refer to the LMU Faculty Handbook and LMU Staff Policy Manual or contact the Human Resources Office for further information regarding tuition remission.

-LMU Tuition Benefits must be considered as a resource when determining eligibility for federal, state and other university-funded sources of financial aid.
-If you are a participant in a tuition program that will cover part of your LMU tuition, you must notify the Financial Aid Office to ensure these resources are coordinated with other financial aid.
+LMU Tuition Benefits must be considered as a resource when determining eligibility for federal, state, and other university-funded sources of financial aid.
+If you participate in a tuition program covering part of your LMU tuition, you must notify the Financial Aid Office to ensure these resources are coordinated with other financial aid.

 Recipients of LMU tuition benefits or tuition exchange programs that meet 100% of LMU tuition costs are not eligible to receive the following forms of financial aid.